Wamuran Irrigation Scheme D&C

 Project Scope

-- The $100 million project sees Pensar designing and building a network of pipelines, pump stations and reservoirs to deliver recycled water from the Caboolture wastewater treatment plant to the Wamuran Valley some 25km away.
+- The $100 million project saw Pensar design and construct a network of pipelines, pump stations and reservoirs to deliver recycled water from the Caboolture wastewater treatment plant to the Wamuran Valley some 25km away.

 - The system will deliver more than 2.6 gigalitres of Class A water per year to the region’s growers – reusing a valuable resource and diverting discharge from local river systems.

-- Unitywater engaged the WIS JV (Pensar is a partner) to design and deliver the scheme infrastructure.
+- Unitywater engaged the WIS JV to design and deliver the scheme infrastructure.

 Challenges